dmaggiof/katas/03_code_refactor/README.md

 ####
 Given the code from the file original_code.php, make a list describing the improvements you would make to it.
-Then implement them.
+Then implement them as a proof of concept, meaning that it is not necessary that the code is fully functional.

 #### List of improvements: